michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0054.md

 ### Definition
 - n: creative activity (writing or pictures or films etc.) of no literary or artistic value other than to stimulate sexual desire
 ### Family
-pornography: pornographer, pornographic, pornographies+;pornographer: pornographers;pornographic: pornographically
+- pornography: pornographer, pornographic, pornographies+
+- pornographer: pornographers
+- pornographic: pornographically
 ### Examples
 - In one corner, workers scan Blued posts for illegal pornography.
 - They were two 30-somethings with a computer and a dream: to build a website “that people would visit every day that was not pornography.”